tichalik/inz_6/README.md

 # How to use

-To compile the software run `make` in the `sw` directory:
+To compile the software run `make`:

-	cd sw
+	make build
  	make

-To run the sofware call `debug/main` from the `sw` directory.
+To run the sofware call `build/main` from the root directory.
 The server opens on port `8413`.

-	cd sw
-	./debug/main
+	./build/main

 # notice
 The HTTP server in file `httplib.cpp` comes from here https://github.com/yhirose/cpp-httplib and is licensed by MIT license.